uw-math-ai/math2vec/README.md

 ## Origins

 This project grew out of prior work in large-scale mathematical theorem retrieval systems that provide semantic search over millions of mathematical theorems from sources such as arXiv, the Stacks Project, and other mathematical corpora.
-These systems demonstrate that embedding-based retrieval works well for informal mathematics, but their embedders are not designed for formal mathematics (Lean 4 code). math2vec addresses this gap: rather than building another search index, it focuses on benchmarking and improving embedders that must bridge both modalities — informal LaTeX and formal Lean — to enable the next generation of theorem search tools that span the informal/formal divide.
+These systems demonstrate that embedding-based retrieval works well for informal mathematics, but their embedders are not designed for formal mathematics (Lean 4 code).
+This project addresses this gap: rather than building another search index, it focuses on benchmarking and improving embedders that must bridge both modalities — informal LaTeX and formal Lean — to enable the next generation of theorem search tools that span the informal/formal divide.

 ## Goals